phravins/Database-Engine/README.md

 **Note:**
   _Ensure you build the release as 64-bit (which is the default on modern compilers).
-Almost all Windows laptops today run on 64-bit Windows, so it     will be perfectly compatible!_
+Almost all Windows OS Works on 64-bit Windows, so it     will be perfectly compatible!_